The guide.

 • The refresh setting allows you to determine how frequently your gallery should reload the videos from your Vimeo source.
 You may want to adjust this setting according to how frequently your Vimeo source is updated.
 NOTE: the shorter that you set your refresh setting, the longer that your site and gallery will take to load.

-• The featured video setting allows you to enter the ID of the Vimeo video that you would like to display as the first video in your gallery.
+• The featured video setting allows you to enter the URL of the Vimeo video that you would like to display as the first video in your gallery.
 This is useful if you have a favorite video, demo reel, or an introductory video that you want to place at the forefront of the gallery, but that may not have fallen into chronological order while being handled in your Vimeo source.
 If the video that you set as the featured video already exists in your Vimeo source, it will be removed from its position in your Vimeo source and brought to the beginning of the gallery.

 These advanced settings are optional and do not need to be adjusted in order for your gallery to work properly.